 - Experienced PMP® trainers are available in abundance (Hired or In-House)

-- For PMP® aspirants, who are ok with spending for PMP® related other costs, difference between these 2 modes of training shouldn’t make much of a difference.
-If it does, they should not think of doing it at that point of time.
+- For PMP® aspirants, who are ok with spending for PMP® related other costs, the difference between these 2 modes of training shouldn’t make much of a difference.
+If it does, they should not think of doing it at that point in time.